marcoiampieri/uni_projects/master_projects/bologna/cshep_exam_project/README.md

 - Writing a program that draws the Mandelbrot set and saves it as a _.png_ output
 - Implementing parallel computing to achieve the same result
 - Check the performance of the parallel computing version for different _grain_size_ values
-- Uploading all the code on a Virtual Machine running on Googlge Cloud and granting the professors access to it via SSH.
+- Uploading all the code on a Virtual Machine running on Google Cloud and granting the professors access to it via SSH.

 ## Content:
 - **build-o/**: release build created via CMake